 Figure 1: The first Analytical System – The Copy System

 Now there was a system that had data copied from multiple operational systems.
 The data was stored according to the operational systems data models.
-The data was raw, and the extraction and load of the data was data driven.

 Since the Copy Systems were very much an afterthought in the IT landscape and there were no good architectural design principles for how to build and maintain these systems, they often had big problems of handling change of requirements for queries and problem when the underlying systems, who’s data that was copied, changed.
 These problems would escalate as more systems was copied and more query requirements where implemented.